/

 What you are really buying

 NOW no longer competes on raw speed.
-The whole broadband pitch is more about simple pricing, decent reliability and an easy route into Sky-backed service.
+The broadband pitch is more about simple pricing, decent reliability and an easy route into Sky-backed service.
 If your household just wants full fibre that works, the 75Mb and 100Mb tiers are fine.
-If you want bragging rights, this is not where you go.
+If you want faster uploads or headline speeds above 300Mb, this is not where you go.

 The ceiling is 300Mb down and 40Mb up.
 That is plenty for 4K streaming, gaming and working from home, but it is not in the same conversation as the faster 900Mb and gigabit rivals now being advertised elsewhere.